TL;DR

 Several key factors influence email deliverability.
 The most important is sender reputation, which inbox providers calculate using spam complaints, bounce rates, and how users engage with your emails.
 Authentication protocols like SPF, DKIM, and DMARC help verify your identity and significantly improve trust with filtering systems.
 Plus, your list quality, sending consistency, and highly relevant content also play an important role.
 Together, these signals determine whether your email reaches the inbox or the spam folder.

 You can test your email deliverability by running seed tests, which send your campaigns to a network of test inboxes to see where they land – primary inbox, promotions, or spam.
-Pair this with inbox placement tools, blocklist checks, and DMARC/ SPF/ DKIM validation to confirm your authentication is set up correctly.
+Pair this with inbox placement tools, blocklist checks, and DMARC, SPF, and DKIM validation to confirm your authentication is set up correctly.
 Monitoring engagement signals like opens, clicks, and complaints across major ISPs also helps you quickly spot and fix issues.